LiyaoTang/My-Notes/Machine Learning/Grapical Models & Latent Variables/Graphical Models & Latent Variables.md

    - Avoid exponentially growing parameters
    - Avoid assumption in Markov Chain
+   - Allow for sequential correlations in the data - an extension of mixture models

 2. Introduce $\text{latent variable}$:

    - Assumption:

      - Latent variables forms a Markov Chain

-     - Latent variables are discrete
+     - Latent variables are <u>discrete</u>

+       note: continuous laten variable leads to linear dynamic system

    - One $\text{latent variable}$ $z_n$ for each observation $x_n$